DestroyedClone/RiskOfBulletstorm/README_backup.md

 ## Special Items

-[White] Armor: Destroys itself to block one hit of damage dealing more than 25% health or exceeding your health, and fires a Blank.
-(TODO: SFX)

 [unimplemented] [Boss] Old Crest : Identical to Armor, takes priority.
 Using it on a specific interactable will do something...

-[White] Blank: Press a key to activate, destroying all projectiles, stunning and knocking nearby enemies back.
-Consumed on use.
-(TODO: SFX, Visual effect)

 ## White

-Cartographer's Ring: Upon starting the next stage, 25% chance (+10% chance per stack) of automatically scanning the stage.

-Mustache: 25% (+5% per stack) chance to heal for 25% health.

 [nonfunctional] Irradiated Lead: 5% chance per stack to Poison.